X-Men: God Loves, Man Kills: Plot summary

-In the prologue, two children are chased and killed by a group called the Purifiers.
+In the prologue, two mutant children are chased and killed by a group called the Purifiers.
 The Purifiers hang their bodies from a swingset with a label reading "mutie", but Magneto lays their bodies to rest before they are found by other children.
 In his office, televangelist William Stryker reads from the Bible and goes over his information on the X-Men and their mutant powers: Cyclops, Storm, Wolverine, Colossus, Kitty Pryde, Nightcrawler, and their leader Professor Xavier.

-Chapter one begins with Kitty fighting a boy who supports Stryker's anti-mutant crusade before the Colossus stops her from hurting the boy.
+Chapter one begins with Kitty fighting a boy who supports Stryker's anti-mutant crusade before Colossus stops her from hurting the boy.
 Their teacher Stevie Hunter tells Kitty to ignore the boy's discrimination, causing Kitty to lash out.
 At the X-Mansion they watch a televised debate between Stryker and Xavier.
 Stryker appears to win the debate, so the X-Men practice combat training in the Danger Room to distract themselves.
 On the way home from the debate, Xavier, Storm, and Cyclops are ambushed by Purifiers and appear to be killed.

 In chapter two, Kitty Pryde and her friend Illyana Rasputin mourn the dead X-Men until they find a spying device on the X-Mansion grounds and wait to see who left it.
 Wolverine and Colossus investigate the car crash where the other X-Men were killed, and Wolverine determines it must be staged.
 They discover they are being watched by Purifiers and engage in combat.
 Their nemesis Magneto arrives to help, and they take the Purifiers captive.
 Other Purifiers arrive at the X-Mansion and capture Kitty and Illyana.
 Magneto tortures the captive Purifiers for information to the dismay of Colossus and Nightcrawler.
 A Purifier admits they work for Stryker.